-Parainfluenza-3 is a common virus that can be involved in respiratory disease in domestic ungulates.
-The disease associated with PI-3 is usually mild or subclinical, but under severe stress, the virus may predispose animals to coinfection with other respiratory pathogens resulting in development of secondary bacterial pneumonia.
+Parainfluenza-3 (PI3) is a common virus that can be involved in respiratory disease in domestic ungulates.
+The disease associated with PI3 is usually mild or subclinical, but under severe stress, the virus may predispose animals to coinfection with other respiratory pathogens resulting in development of secondary bacterial pneumonia.
 It is unknown whether exposure to this virus leads to clinical symptoms in free-ranging elk (Barber-Meyer et al. 2007).
-Evidence of exposure on serological testing is common in wildlife, but documented clinical cases of disease are not.
-We found a seroprevelance of 58% in female elk sampled in the northern Tobacco Root Mountains study area; however, exposure to this virus is not expected to impact individual or herd health.
+Evidence of exposure on serological testing is common in wildlife but documented clinical cases of disease are not.
+We found a seroprevalence of 75% in female elk sampled in the Pioneer Mountains study area; however, exposure to this virus is not expected to impact individual or herd health.